IceYoshi/Yactul/README.md

-#yactul
+#YACTUL
-Yet another Classroom Feedback Tool, for the University of Luxembourg
+Yet Another Classroom Feedback Tool, for the University of Luxembourg